 Part of feeling comfortable on the course is knowing the unwritten rules.
 They're mostly about safety, speed, and respect for the course itself.

 - Be Aware: Never swing when someone is standing close to you or ahead of you.
-Be mindful of others' tee times when looking for one so their playing ground doesn’t have to suffer just for you not coming in later instead.
+Be mindful of others' tee times to avoid disrupting their play.

 Final Thoughts